Dartmouth College, Society of Fellows

-These fellowships foster the academic careers of scholars who have recently received their Ph.D. degrees by permitting them to pursue their research while gaining mentored experience as teachers and members of the departments and/or programs in which they are housed.
+These fellowships foster the academic careers of scholars who have recently received their Ph.D. degrees by permitting them to pursue their research while gaining mentored experience as teachers and members of the departments or programs in which they are housed.
 We are particularly interested in scholars whose research is innovative and transcends traditional disciplinary divides.
 Applications will be accepted in the various fields of humanities, social sciences, sciences, interdisciplinary programs, engineering, business and medicine.

 Society Postdoctoral Fellows

 - participate in the activities of the Society, including presenting their own work and engaging with the work of others

 - teach two courses over the course of the three-year fellowship

-- are in residence for the fall, winter and spring terms
+- are in residence for the fall, winter, and spring terms

 - receive training in teaching via the Dartmouth Center for the Advancement of Learning (DCAL)